eclipse-glsp/glsp-website-source/content/gallery/theming.md

   image = "theming.gif"
 +++

-Support for VSCode and Eclipse Theia themes and flexible styling.
+Support for VS Code and Eclipse Theia themes and flexible styling.